12 Fun Ways to Celebrate September

-4. Go to Oktoberfest.
 A traditional folk festival to celebrate Bavarian culture.
 However, the beer is fun too.
 The festivals usually have games, dancing, music, and lots of yummy German food.
-Oktoberfest is from September 16th through October 3rd.
+Oktoberfest (September 16th through October 3rd) is a lively way to welcome fall.
+Look for local events with music, food, and fun.

-5. Celebrate Michaelmas and make an apple blackberry pie.
+Celebrate Michaelmas and make an apple blackberry pie.
 Michaelmas is September 29, and the celebration dates back to the 5th century.
-It was originally a day of holy obligation for Catholics and was reserved to honor St. Micheal the Archangel.
+It was originally a day of holy obligation for Catholics and was reserved to honor St. Michael the Archangel.
 Later, St. Gabriel and St. Raphael were added.

 St. Michael cast Satan out of heaven.
 While Satan fell to Earth, he landed on a thorny blackberry bush.
 Out of anger and defeat, he spat upon the blackberries, turning them bitter.
 It is believed that part of the Michaelmas celebration was to make an apple blackberry pie, using up the blackberries before the devil could turn them sour.